chian88/quora/outline.md

  + search function (a bit simple). +
  + implement a feature where top voted answers will be at the top. +

- + implement a feature where, the answer will be limited to a few characters
+ + implement a feature where, the answer will be limited to a few characters +

+ + implement notifications +
+ + implement the answer page +

+ requirement

+ - user has a list of topics
+ - i want to show the list of question related to that topic. , but no duplicate.

+ algo
+ 1. user.topics.each do topic
+ 2. for each topic. find out the question. at the top of the topic loop, say "Because you are interested in this topic"
+ 3. place the question into an array
+ 4.